InvoanceInvoance

 +

-The cryptographic proof mathematically demonstrates a file existed in this exact form, signed under your organization's identity, on a specific date.
-Whether that meets the evidentiary standard for a particular court, regulator, or insurance carrier is a question for your counsel, not us.
-Most clients use it as forensic-grade evidence to support a case rather than as the case itself.
+The cryptographic proof demonstrates a file existed in this exact form, signed under your organization's identity, on a specific date.
+Whether that meets the evidentiary standard for a particular court, regulator, or insurer is a question for your counsel, not us.
+Most teams use it as supporting evidence rather than as the whole case.

 Invoance for Finance Teams